Research

 I believe urban planning does not end with a plan.
 It only begins there.

-Broadly, I study how communities contest and repurpose planning schemes and the resultant composition of cities, regions, and territories.
+Broadly, I study how communities engage, contest, and repurpose state-led and corporate-led planning schemes and the resultant composition of cities, regions, and territories.
 I draw on mixed-methods research, institutional analysis, urban planning history and theory, and planning law.
 My research lies at the intersection of public policy, democracy, and equitable urban development, focusing on the everyday local state through on-the-ground institutions of urban planning.
+Geographically, I focus on post-apartheid South Africa and the United States.

-Connected to my dissertation, related research projects consider the ways in which land, law, and property condition urban planning, and how planning is embedded, historicized, and institutionalized within specific community contexts, power relations, and socioeconomic struggles.
+Broadly, my research considers the ways in which land, law, and property condition urban planning, and how planning is embedded, historicized, and institutionalized within specific community contexts, power relations, and socioeconomic struggles.